 One of my biggest mistakes as a broker-dealer executive was buying software that was outside of our truly unified software strategy.
-Since 2003, most of our applications have been built upon our Unified Data Fabric®, with householding as a fundamental pillar, enabling a consolidated view for advisors and their clients in every aspect of our software.
+Since 2003, most of our applications have been built upon our Unified Data Fabric®, with householding as a fundamental pillar, enabling a consolidated view for advisors and their clients in every aspect of our wealth management software.
 When users have a disjointed experience with the interfaces they use or the data being displayed, it leads to frustration and loss of productivity, as more time must be spent on training and performing “swivel chair” workflows.

 I’m often asked, knowing what you know now, would you do what you did all over again (in terms of building out the technology platform inside a broker-dealer)?
 My answer is always an emphatic “No!”
 The world has fundamentally shifted over the past few decades from lacking the solution set that exists today.
 And now, the proliferation of hundreds of “point-solutions” creates a new problem for broker-dealer executives…